Everything You Should Know About Sole’s LCB Upright Bike [A Review]

 And with a large, fully-adjustable, cushioned gel seat, comfort shouldn’t be an issue either during workouts.

-And even though Sole puts performance over everything else, the LCB’s console is no slouch when it comes to features – highlights include a 10″ LCD screen, bluetooth speakers, and USB charging.
+And even though Sole puts performance over everything else, the LCB’s console is no slouch when it comes to features – highlights include a 10″ touchscreen console with entertainment apps, screen mirroring, and more.

 Throw in one of the longest home warranties on the market and I think one could easily make the argument that this is one of the best home upright bikes around.